 Found 90 - 100 results of 115 programs matching keyword " history of exploratorium"

 Geologist Chistina Riesselman explains how studying 3-million-year-old sediment from Antarctica is providing a glimpse of what our planet's climate might look like if atmospheric carbon dioxide continues to rise as projected.
 Dr. Marvin Speece, professor of geophysical engineering at Montana Tech and co-Principal Investigator of the Offshore New Harbor Project, discusses how their expedition collects scientific data.
 From a small rubber boat on a Greenlandic lake, climate researcher Billy D'Andrea introduces some of the equipment scientists use in limnological sampling.
 (Limnology is the study of freshwater systems, like lakes.)
 Working in the snow all day takes a certain type of skill set: digging skills, drilling skills, and snowmobile driving skills.
 It also helps to love what you do.
 To understand how Earth’s climate system has changed over time, scientists need to find, develop and use natural recorders of temperature and precipitation.
 One natural thermometer comes in the form of alkenones: trans-fats produced by certain algae.
 At the National Ice Core Lab in Denver, Colorado, scientists study ice cores in a Class 100 clean room lab kept at minus 7 degrees F. The Exploratorium celebrates the 20th anniversary of Pi Day with a pie-throwing contest, Pi Day exhibits in Second Life, and more activities honoring everyone's favorite mathematical constant.
 In this video, ride in a special Mattracks truck across the ice sheet with geologist Christina Riesselman as she travels with ANDRILL Staff Scientist Richard Levy from McMurdo Station to the ANDRILL drill site.
 They investigate the truck’s special wheels, observe beautiful panoramas of the Transantarctic Mountains, and hear the drill running at the drill site.
 The Teacher Institute's own food and entertainment maven takes us on a whirlwind tour of our golden city.
 Find out about the cheapest eats, the best place to see Art Deco or to go kayaking, and where to get insulted while you get your sandwich.
 These are Modesto's opinions; they don't represent the Exploratorium or its funders.
 This short preview clip of the larger B-Roll video has footage of the Exploratorium, inside and out, including scenes of children interacting with museum exhibits.
-Originally produced for NOVA in 1982, Jon Else's film takes a look behind the scenes at the Exploratorium.
-The film follows the development of three exhibits from prototype to museum floor.
-Palace of Delights won a Cine Golden Eagle Award and was shown at the International Film and Television Festival of New York.
-A collection of random quotes by Exploratorium founder, Dr.Frank Oppenheimer.
-In this short film Frank Oppenheimer gives us some of his visions for what he is creating in the beautiful Palace of Fine Arts.
-This film dates back to 1969, the year that the Exploratorium was founded.
-Jon Boorstin's 1974 film, Exploratorium, was nominated for the Academy Award for Documentary Short Subject.
-This film explores the museum through imagery and sound, without a narrative voice-over.